pergolafabio/Hikvision-Addons/hikvison-opensips/README.md

 ![Ivms](ivms.PNG)

-Now, start this Add-on, ...
+Install my addon, use this link as a custom repository for your Addons : https://github.com/pergolafabio/Hikvision-Addons Now, start this Add-on, ...
 Whats next not there yet.. :-)  Opensips povides an control panel, access it it by surfing to : http://homeassistant:5051/cp/ with credentials admin/opensips

 Goto system, UAC Registant, add a new one with the correct info, in my example, 192.168.0.17 is HA, while 192.168.0.71 is my indoor panel: